discover the originals

 we reclaim the name

-There are many exciting places in Småland that are more than a name of a product for our homes.
+Misterhult och Ingatorp - There are many more exciting places in Småland that are more than a name of an IKEA product for our homes.

 IKEA was born in Älmult, Småland, where Ingvar Kamprad opened his first store in 1958, and from the office the names of all the products were decided.
 Many of the products still have names with Småland origins to this day.
 Now we want to show that they too have more to offer than the name of an IKEA product.